Luosanj/CelLink/docs/source/tutorials/scRNA_CODEX_Pancreas/index.rst

-Example 2: CITE-seq imbalanced pancreas data integration
+Example 2: Imbalanced scRNA-seq and CODEX data from a pancreas tissue.
 ========================================================

 .. toctree::